Eggs as food: Yolk

 Yolk color is dependent on the diet of the hen.
 If the diet contains yellow or orange plant pigments known as xanthophylls, then they are deposited in the yolk, coloring it.
 Lutein is the most abundant pigment in egg yolk.
 A diet without such colorful foods may result in an almost colorless yolk.
-Yolk color is, for example, enhanced if the diet includes foods such as yellow corn and marigold petals.
+Yolk color is, for example, enhanced if the diet includes foods such as yellow maize and marigold petals.
 In the US, the use of artificial color additives is forbidden.

 Abnormalities

 Abnormalities that have been found in eggs purchased for human consumption include: